yonguelink/random/tots.md

 0. Ice rod/Bombs arrow in the final room tip from /u/felicific
 0. Korok leaf is a great tool from /u/andysaurus_rex
 0. Added tips for Beginners room 4 from /u/ziggurism (helpful fella)
+0. Moved headshot tip to general advices and use consistent "headshot" wording